Switch to a 64-bit Linux Kernel

 CentOS and Fedora

-When switching a 32-bit CentOS or Fedora build to use a 64-bit kernel, you need to configure its package manager (Yum) to explicitly download x86 architecture builds of updates to existing and new packages.
+When switching a 32-bit CentOS or Fedora build to use a 64-bit kernel, you need to configure the distro’s package manager (Yum) to explicitly download x86 architecture builds of updates to existing and new packages.
 If you haven’t already, we recommend CentOS users switch to the package mirrors Linode provides.
-The instructions to switch to Linode’s package mirrors are here.
+The instructions to switch to Linode’s package mirrors are in the package mirrors guide.
 Regardless of your decision to use our mirrors, you will want to run this command to ensure that only 32-bit packages are selected:

 sed -i 's/$basearch/i386/g' /etc/yum.repos.d/*